Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 Listening to the medical experts on our baby’s health is so important for making it through the daycare transition period.

-She was also able to give me practical advice I wouldn’t easily find on the internet to help make the recovery process smoother.
+She also gave me practical advice I wouldn’t find on the internet to help make the recovery process smoother.

-Sometimes, our jobs aren’t very gracious with giving time off or we simply don’t have enough PTO for yet another day.
-In those cases, it helps to have some backup childcare options to give us a safety net and some peace of mind.
+Sometimes, our jobs aren’t very gracious with time off or we simply don’t have enough PTO for yet another day.
+In those cases, it helps to have backup childcare options to give us a safety net and peace of mind.

-It’s a good idea to have conversations early on in the daycare transition period to figure out who’s available to call on when help is needed.
+It’s a good idea to have conversations early on in the daycare transition period to figure out who’s available to call on when you need help.

 Pro mom tip: daycare or preschool teachers may have connections with other sitters or may even babysit on the side for a fee.